omaimaALokap-web/Graduation-Project-1/README.md

 * Results: The best-performing model achieved an AUC-ROC score of 0.92 and an F1-score of 0.85 on the test set.

 ## Key Findings
 * Imbalanced Dataset: The dataset was highly imbalanced, with only ~10% of NEOs classified as hazardous.
-Techniques like SMOTE and Random Oversampling were effective in balancing the dataset.
+Techniques  Random Oversampling was effective in balancing the dataset.

 * Feature Importance: Features like absolute_magnitude and relative_velocity were found to be highly predictive of whether an NEO is hazardous.